EPCCed/APT-python4hpc/lectures/03/README.md

 # Numba and the GIL

-- `@jit(nogil=True)` releases the GIL upon entry to a jit-decorated function
+- `@jit(nogil=True)` releases the GIL upon entry to jit-decorated function

-- Allows function code to run concurrently with other threads executing Python or Numba code (either the same compiled function, or another one)
+    - Allows generated machine code to run concurrently with other Python threads executing Python bytecode and/or Numba-generated machine code for this or other jit-decorated functions

+- `nogil=True` logically requires `nopython=True`

-- Have to consider thread safety (consistency, synchronization, race condition, etc.)
+- Have to consider thread safety (consistency, synchronization, race conditions, etc.)

 ---